ncatlab/nlab-content/pages/6649.md

 ## Examples

-The following examples are all for $V=Set$:
+The following examples are all for $V=Set$, restricted to the conical case.

 * The class of small [[products]] is saturated, as is the class of finite products.
 The latter is the saturation of the finite class containing only [[terminal objects]] and binary products.

-* The class of [[finite limits]] is saturated.
-It is the saturation of the finite class containing only terminal objects and [[pullbacks]], and also the saturation of the class containing only finite products and [[equalizers]].
+* The class of [[L-finite limits]] is saturated; it is the saturation of the class of [[finite limits]].
+It is also the saturation of the finite class containing only terminal objects and [[pullbacks]], and the saturation of the class containing only finite products and [[equalizers]].

 * The class of [[connected limits]] is saturated.
 It is the saturation of the class consisting of [[wide pullbacks]] and equalizers.
-Similarly, the class of finite connected limits is the saturation of the finite class of pullbacks and equalizers.
+Similarly, the class of L-finite connected limits is the saturation of the finite class of pullbacks and equalizers.
 See also [[pullback]] and [[wide pullback]] for their saturations.

 There are also interesting examples for other $V$.